Spirit: Stallion of the Cimarron: Plot

 In late 1887, a Kiger mustang colt, Spirit, is born to a herd of wild horses; he grows into a stallion, and assumes the leadership of the herd.
 One night, upon following a strange light near his herd, Spirit finds horses tied to a log and their wranglers sleeping around a campfire.
 The men awaken, and, after a chase, capture Spirit and take him to a US cavalry fort.

 The senior officer of the fort, the Colonel, orders Spirit to be broken; however, Spirit defies all attempts, while beating up the farrier.
 The Colonel retaliates by having him tied to a post for three days without food or water to weaken him.
-Meanwhile, a Lakota named Little Creek is also brought into the fort and held captive; his friends toss a knife over the wall for him, which he uses to secretly cut his bonds.
+Meanwhile, a Lakota man named Little Creek is also brought into the fort and held captive; his friends toss a knife over the wall for him, which he uses to secretly cut his bonds.

 After three days, Spirit is weak enough that the Colonel temporarily subdues him, boasting that any wild horse can eventually be tamed.
 Seeing the other captive horses' disappointment, Spirit regains his strength and angrily throws the Colonel off, breaking down the corral's wall in the process.
 Enraged, the Colonel orders his men to kill Spirit; however, Little Creek saves the horse, and the two escape, setting the other captive horses free in the process.

-Little Creek and his fellow Lakotas lasso Spirit and return to their village; there, Little Creek unsuccessfully attempts to tame Spirit with kindness.
+Little Creek and other Lakota people lasso Spirit and return to their village; there, Little Creek unsuccessfully attempts to tame Spirit with kindness.
 Little Creek ties the other end of Spirit's lead rope to his pet mare, Rain, hoping she can discipline him.
-Spirit eventually falls in love with Rain, despite not understanding her attachment to humans.
+Spirit falls in love with Rain, while still remaining hesitant to any attachment to humans.
 He and Little Creek gradually come to respect each other.
 Realizing that Spirit is not meant to be domesticated, Little Creek sets him free.